Search the registry

 Feature Application in ToolShed

-dolt_history_* Full row-level history of every tool registration and invocation
+dolt_history_* Full row-level history of every tool registration

 dolt_diff() “What changed between schema versions?”